 Multidisciplinary Breast Cancer Clinic

-The Multidisciplinary Breast Cancer Clinic at The Regional Cancer Center brings together a team of specialists to provide a comprehensive approach to the evaluation and treatment of patients with breast cancer.
+All breast cancer patients at Regional Cancer Center take part in our Multidisciplinary Breast Cancer Clinic.
+The Multidisciplinary Breast Cancer Clinic at Regional Cancer Center brings together a team of specialists to provide a comprehensive approach to the evaluation and treatment of patients with breast cancer.

 The primary goals of the clinic are (1) to offer innovative diagnostic and therapeutic strategies specific to each individual patient’s diagnosis, and (2) to facilitate the gathering of multiple opinions from various clinical specialists.